clarus/promote-opam/README.md

-# promote-opam
+# Promote OPAM
-Promote OPAM for the existing GitHub projects.
+> Promote OPAM for the existing GitHub projects.